Seteco/Somorrostro/monitoring-ephemeral-nodes.md

 ## archiving to a time-series database

-The `master` netdata node can also archive metrics to a time-series database.
+The `master` netdata node can also archive metrics, for all `slaves`, to a time-series database.
 At the time of this writing, netdata supports:

 - graphite
 - opentsdb